Testing the API

 5. Copy the full secret once and store it in your local shell environment.

-6. Use that key only against `http://localhost:8787/v1` unless you intentionally created it in production.
+6. Use that key only against `http://localhost:8787/v1` unless you intentionally created the key in production.

 ## Exercise the Endpoints

-Start with unauthenticated metadata endpoints.
-If those respond, the worker is reachable.
-Then send a protected request using the workspace key.
-This separates connection problems from authentication or request-body problems.
+Start by calling unauthenticated metadata endpoints.
+If those endpoints respond, the worker is reachable.
+Then send a protected request with the workspace key.
+This order helps you separate connection problems from authentication problems or request-body problems.

-For protected requests, test one simple create or list call before building a larger sync.
-A single subscriber upsert is enough to prove the key, workspace scope, JSON body, and response parsing path.
+For protected requests, test one simple create or list call before you build a larger sync.
+One subscriber upsert is enough to confirm that the key, workspace scope, JSON body, and response parsing path work.

-When a request fails locally, keep the full response body.
-Mailrith's error envelope includes a stable code that tells you whether the problem is authentication, validation, missing resource, conflict, or another expected API condition.
+When a local request fails, save the full response body.
+Mailrith's error envelope includes a stable code that identifies authentication, validation, missing resource, conflict, or another expected API condition.

 1. Call `GET /v1` first.
-If it fails, fix the worker URL before debugging authentication.
+If the request fails, fix the worker URL before you debug authentication.

 2. Call `GET /v1/openapi.json` next.
-If it succeeds, your tool can read the current contract.
+If the request succeeds, your tool can read the current contract.

-4. Send a single `POST /v1/subscribers` request with a test email.
+4. Send one `POST /v1/subscribers` request with a test email.

-5. If the request succeeds, verify the subscriber in the app.
+5. If the request succeeds, open the app and confirm that the test subscriber exists.

-6. If the request fails, inspect the error code and follow [Errors](https://mailrith.com/developers/errors.md) instead of retrying blindly.
+6. If the request fails, inspect the error code and follow [Errors](https://mailrith.com/developers/errors.md) instead of retrying without changes.

 **Unauthenticated Checks**